SABS-R3/software-engineering-day1/_episodes/02-python-intro.md

 ~~~
 {: .output}

-You can see that there are several methods whose name starts and ends with `__` (e.g. `__init__`): these are special methods that Python uses internally, and we will discuss some of them later on in this course.
-The others (in this case, conjugate, `img` and `real`) are the methods and fields through which we can interact with this object.
+You can see that there are several methods whose name starts and ends with `__` (e.g. `__init__`): these are special methods that Python uses internally, and most of the time, we don't need to concern ourselves with them.
+We will discuss some of them later on in this course as they become useful.
+The others (in this case, `conjugate`, `img` and `real`) are the methods and fields through which we can interact with this object.

 ~~~
 type(z)